The Intuitive Way to Plan During Preptober (for NaNoWriMo)

 That’s a month’s worth of content written in a week in 1-2 hours a day.
 Another approach you can take if you plan ahead is to work on November content starting in September.

-3. Shitty first draft (SFD) book writing.
+3. Surrendered First Draft (SFD) book writing.

 Within the container of NaNoWriMo, knowing I had 30 chapters (and would later combine or scrap some), I created a spreadsheet to track each chapter.
 Each morning (mostly in the morning anyway), I’d either choose a topic randomly or flip through the list of topics, chose the one I felt most excited or energized to write about in the moment and write as fast as I could, SFD style to get to 1,667 words or more.
 Sometimes, I’d write for 30 minutes and come back to it in the evening.
 Sometimes, I’d write for an hour.
 No editing, no revising, no revisiting.
 I barfed it out, closed the Google doc, and moved on to client work for the day.